-Like any other fresh salad, the panzanella is best eaten after it’s mixed and seasoned with olive oil, but you could also eat it the next day.
+Like any other fresh salad, the panzanella is best eaten after it’s mixed and seasoned with olive oil, but you could also store it in the fridge for up to 24 hours (in an airtight container) and eat it the next day.

 I made a big portion of panzanella last week and I loved it so much I ate it for both lunch and dinner.
 It’s an ideal lunch dish: quick and easy to make, refreshing and packed full of flavours.
 Take it to office, the park or the beach for a delicious summer meal!

 You can add fresh cheese, such as mozzarella, burrata, feta or ricotta to turn this side dish into a main course.